lirankor/TestFakeStore/steps.md

 5. created config files for tailwindcss, postcss, autoprefixer and vite
 6. Setup basic structure for the project
 7. prepared inital autantication flow
-8. import UI components from replit AI to use in the project
+8. import UI components and pages from replit AI to use in the project
 9. install react-query and use it in the project
-10.
+10. Creat reactQuery hooks seperated by model